enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks.md

 It's worth mentioning about the **genesis block** or the first block of the blockchain: as there's no previous, the reference will be equal to `0`.

+In the "learn more" section you can find a link to an interactive website that allows you to create and append blocks to a simplified version of the Bitcoin blockchain.

 ---
 ## Practice

-Who decides the condition that must be satisfied for a new block to be added to the chain?
+What function is used to check if the content of any block has been altered?

 ???

+Identify a property of the above function:

+???

+* Hash function
+* One-way function
+* Public-key function
+* Reductor function
-* The network
+* Bijective function
-* The miner
+* Reversible function
-* The central authority
-* There is no such condition

 ---
 ## Revision